tschiemer/minimr/README.md

 ### minimr-writer

-## Examples
+TODO (?)

-## Implementation notes
+## Implementation Notes (Framework)

 Please refer to [RFC6763](https://tools.ietf.org/html/rfc6762) for implementation details which you are recommended to read anyways.

-Some noteworthy/essential extracts where appropriate.
+You are also recommended to have a look at `minimrsimple.*` which shows how to work with the types and functions available.

 ### General

-IPv4 multicast address: 224.0.0.251
+- IPv4 multicast address: 224.0.0.251
-IPv6 (local-link) multicast address: ff02::fb
+- IPv6 (local-link) multicast address: ff02::fb

 >   Multicast DNS...
 >   * uses multicast *yay!*